alexanmtz/sliding/README.md

 # About the plugin ?

 This plugin is alternative for slider / carousel plugins out there.
-The reason that I develop this one is that I was needed a carousel that could support more complex markup structure inside the carousel container.
-Besides that, this is the first carousel plugin developed with TDD.
+The reason that I develop this one is that I was needed a carousel that could support more complex markup structure inside the carousel container and can be horizontal or vertical, with the flexibility for use on demmand with ajax or with all content already in the markup.

-This plugin accepts horizontal and vertical orientation

 # Features